Suryash-Jha/jotMe/README.md

 - **Git Integration**: If your project has a Git repository, jotMe can automatically commit tasks and notes to your repo, making it easy to keep everything version-controlled.

 - **Color-Themed UI**: The tool is designed with a beautiful and engaging color theme for a more attractive and user-friendly experience in the terminal.

+- **Search in Notes**: Easily search for specific keywords or phrases within your notes.
+The search feature can be applied to both project-level and global notes.

+- **Global Notes and Tasks Fetching**: Fetch notes and tasks globally across all projects.
+This feature allows users to track tasks and notes from different projects in one place, making it easier to monitor overall progress.

 ---